seanMj/FileTypeOrganization_WIN-Linux/README.md

      FileTypeOrganization <whereToLook> <WhereToSave>

-     Where To Look is where you want the program to find the files for searching through.
+     WhereToLook: location of where you want the program to find the files for searching through.

-     Where To Look is where the program will save the organized file data.
+     WhereToSave: location of where the program will save a copy of the he organized files.

 =======================

 not really done the way I like to write code, but the reality is, I did it on a whim and It was before starsaver, but it was unwieldy in how I wrote it and adding to this wouldn't be that good of an idea.

 [Warning, will not work in VS Debug mode... idk why yet]

 =======================

     Compile (linuxOS):
     clang++ main.cpp -lstdc++fs --std=c++17 -Oz -s -o  FTO

     Compile for bugs/testing(LinuxOS):
     clang++ main.cpp -Wshadow -Wall -g  -lstdc++fs --std=c++17 -fsanitize=address -fsanitize=undefined -D_GLIBCXX_DEBUG

 ========================

   >this folder is like the other version but will work instantly in Visual Studio, not faffing about.
 No changes made to main.cpp just making it easier on the user.